-- 1. Look for opportunities to engage in local, regional, and national policy developments that aim to reduce embodied carbon. - 2.
+- Look for opportunities to engage in local, regional, and national policy developments that aim to reduce embodied carbon.
+As of Q1 2025, Thornton Tomasetti has advised several state and local government bodies considering or enacting embodied carbon reduction policy, and Patrick Kenny (the firm's Embodied Carbon Champion) currently sits on the Massachusetts Embodied Carbon Intergovernmental Coordinating Committee. - 2.
 Expand our decarbonization services to include adjacencies with embodied carbon reductions. - 3.
 Revisit this Embodied Carbon Action Plan annually and revise it as needed, based on the newest information available on embodied carbon reduction.